MOTS-c vs Humanin

 What is the difference between MOTS-c and Humanin?

-MOTS-c is a hormonal peptide that a mitochondria-derived peptide that regulates metabolic homeostasis. discovered in 2015, it's being studied for its effects on insulin sensitivity, exercise capacity, and aging.
+MOTS-c is a hormonal peptide that a mitochondria-derived peptide that regulates metabolic homeostasis. discovered in 2015, it is being studied for its effects on insulin sensitivity, exercise capacity, and aging.
 Humanin is a anti-aging peptide that a mitochondria-derived peptide discovered for its neuroprotective effects against alzheimer's-related toxicity. being studied for aging and metabolic benefits.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, MOTS-c or Humanin?